Chana Saag – A vegetarian, chickpeas and spinach curry cooked in onion, tomato based tangy sauce and spiced with turmeric, cumin and garam masala.

 So in this video I am using canned chickpeas that need 4 mins of Manual(Hi) cook time.
 Pre-soaked chickpeas cook well in 25 mins of Manual(Hi) Cook time.
 A sprinkle of homemade garam masala gives a perfect warmth to this dish and the tangy flavors from dry mango powder compliments all the spices well.

-- 1 15 oz can of chickpeas rinsed and drained, or or 2 cups soaked chickpeas (1 cup dry, soaked overnight)
+- 1 15 oz canned chickpeas rinsed and drained, or or 2 cups soaked chickpeas (1 cup dry, soaked overnight)

 - 4-6 cups fresh baby spinach chopped